sirko85/german-weather-warnings/README.md

 ## Installation

+- register you on [dwd.de](http://www.dwd.de/DE/fachnutzer/dienstleister/grundversorgung/grundversorgung_node.html) to a free ftp account for the free primary care
 - Copy the config.smaple.py to config.py and edit your settings
 - create a sqlite3 database in this directory with name "weather.db"